panchambanerjee/CosmologyAI/README.md

 * Explore different fine-tuning methods, perhaps DPO if we can build a Cosmology preference dataset
 * Try DSPy for RAG
 * Create a proper chatbot with memory
+* Get the paper text and build datasets with that
+* Build full applications (RAG, Fine-tuning) based on full paper texts